John-ik/Interpreter-BrainFuck/README.md

 ## Description
 ---
 Program interpret file with extention .bf.
-You can give to program name of file or path to file.
+You can give a name to file or path of program.
 For example:

 > ++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++